 The Graduate School accepts the following scores as proof of English proficiency:

-- Receiving a score of 79 (Internet-based test – iBT) or 550 (Paper-based test – PBT) or higher on the TOEFL test.
+- Receiving minimum scores of 79 (Internet-based test – iBT), 550 ( Old Paper-based test – PBT) or 22/30 on each of the Listening, Reading, and Writing sections (“New” Paper-based test- PBT) or higher on the TOEFL test.

-- Receiving a score of 6.5 on the IELTS test.
+- Receiving a minimum score of 6.5 or higher on the IELTS test.

-- Receiving a score of 53 or higher on the PTE test, or
+- Receiving a minimum score of 53 or higher on the PTE test, or

 - Please note TOEFL scores will only be accepted when sent electronically through ETS.
 Use the codes listed below: